Delve into the unsettling realm of deepfakes, where the lines between reality and deception blur.

 Deepfakes can be used to spread false information, misinformation, and disinformation at an unprecedented scale.
 Cyber criminals, fraudsters, and insiders alike can exploit deepfake technology to deceive customers, manipulate public opinion, incite social unrest, or undermine trust in financial institutions.

-Deepfakes enable impersonation attacks where attackers mimic the voices or appearances of bank executives or employees to deceive customers or gain unauthorized access to sensitive information.
-Whether it is a cybercriminal posing as a bank executive to authorize fraudulent transactions or an insider leveraging deepfake technology for corporate espionage, the risks are manifold.
+Deepfakes enable impersonation attacks where attackers mimic the voices or appearances of bank executives or employees to deceive customers or gain unauthorised access to sensitive information.
+Whether it is a cybercriminal posing as a bank executive to authorise fraudulent transactions or an insider leveraging deepfake technology for corporate espionage, the risks are manifold.

 Deepfake technology poses serious threats to individuals' privacy rights by enabling the creation of fake content without their consent.
 Malicious actors can exploit deepfakes to fabricate compromising or embarrassing videos or images, leading to reputational damage, extortion attempts, or harassment of bank customers or employees.